Prone Coconut Palm

 Unless, that is, you come across this rather uncommon coconut palm.

-It’s found along the shores of Ha’Penny Beach, directly in front of Hummingbird Hideaway, easily among the best-kept secrets in beachfront accommodations in St. Croix.
+It’s found along the shores of Ha’Penny Beach.
+More specifically, it’s directly in front of Hummingbird Hideaway, one of the best-kept secrets in beachfront accommodations in St Croix.

 I discovered quite a number of interesting things while exploring Ha’Penny during my August 2021 stay at Hummingbird.
 This ridiculously prone palm, though, topped them all.
 I mean, the near entirety of its trunk literally runs atop the sand!